-summary: This final rule establishes a viticultural area in the State of California to be known as "Malibu-Newton Canyon."
-The petition for this viticultural area was filed by Mr. George Rosenthal, President of Rancho Escondido, Inc.
+SUMMARY: The Bureau of Alcohol, Tobacco and Firearms (ATF) has received a petition proposing the establishment of a viticultural area in the State of California to be known as "Malibu-Newton Canyon."
+This proposal is the result of a petition submitted by Mr. George Rosenthal, President of Rancho Escondido, Inc.